Tansy: Description

-Tansy is a flowering herbaceous plant with finely divided compound leaves and yellow, button-like flowers.
+Tansy is a flowering herbaceous clump-forming plant with finely divided compound leaves and yellow, button-like flowers.
 It has a stout, somewhat reddish, erect stem, usually smooth, 50–150 cm tall, and branching near the top.
-The leaves are alternate, 10–15 cm long and are pinnately lobed, divided almost to the center into about seven pairs of segments, or lobes, which are again divided into smaller lobes having saw-toothed edges, giving the leaf a somewhat fern-like appearance.
-The roundish, flat-topped, button-like, yellow flower heads are produced in terminal clusters from mid-to-late summer.
+The leaves are alternate, 10–15 cm long and are pinnately lobed, divided almost to the midrib into about seven pairs of segments, or lobes, which are again divided into smaller lobes having saw-toothed edges, giving the leaf a somewhat fern-like appearance.
+The roundish, flat-topped, button-like, yellow flower heads are produced in terminal clusters from mid-to-late summer, typically July to September in Great Britain; each 'button' flowerhead 7–12 mm diameter.
 The scent is similar to that of camphor with hints of rosemary.
 The leaves and flowers are toxic if consumed in large quantities; the volatile oil contains toxic compounds including thujone, which can cause convulsions and liver and brain damage.
 Some insects, notably the tansy beetle Chrysolina graminis, have resistance to the toxins and subsist almost exclusively on the plant.

-History and distribution
+Distribution

-Tansy is native to Eurasia; it is found in almost all parts of mainland Europe, as well as Britain and Ireland.
-It is absent from Siberia and from some of the Mediterranean islands.
+Tansy is native to Eurasia; it is native in almost all parts of Europe, including Great Britain, though introduced in Iceland, Ireland, and Portugal.
+It is absent from Siberia and from some of the Mediterranean islands; in Asia, it is native south to Turkey, Kazakhstan, northern China, Korea, and Japan, but absent further south.

+Cultivation and use

 The ancient Greeks may have been the first to cultivate it as a medicinal herb.
 In the sixteenth century it was considered to be "necessary for a garden" in England.

-History of uses
+History of use

 Tansy has a long history of use.
 The first historical records of its cultivation for medicinal purposes involved the ancient Greeks.
 In the 8th century AD it was grown in the herb gardens of Charlemagne and by Benedictine monks of the Swiss monastery of Saint Gall.
 Tansy was used to treat intestinal worms, rheumatism, digestive problems, fevers, sores, and to bring out measles.

 During the Middle Ages and later, high doses were used to induce abortions.
 On the other hand, tansy was also used to help women conceive and to prevent miscarriages.
 In the 15th century, Christians began serving tansy with Lenten meals to commemorate the Passover bitter herbs eaten by the Israelites.
 Tansy was thought to have the added Lenten benefits of controlling flatulence brought on by days of eating fish and pulses and of preventing the intestinal worms believed to be caused by eating fish during Lent.

 Tansy was used as a face wash and was reported to lighten and purify the skin.
 In the 19th century, Irish folklore suggested that bathing in a solution of tansy and salts would cure joint pain.